Maria-Yasin/Projects/README.md

 • Conclusions with summary of insights, challenges, and future work.

 ********
+### GPX Data Webscraping Project (Python)
+********

+The objective of this Project is to scrape a collection of GPX files from the http://mlg.ucd.ie/modules/python/EVdata web pages and perform some analysis.
+GPX is an XML-based format for GPS data.
+These GPX files have been copied from eurovelo.com.

+The EuroVelo website provides GPX files for 17 long distance cycle routes.
+These routes are divided into stages and the focus of this assignment is to generate summary statistics (distances and elevation) for these stages.
+The idea being that these statistics would help people identify stages that would meet their interests and abilities.

+#### Task 1.
+Data Collection

+Scrape the GPX files from http://mlg.ucd.ie/modules/python/EVdata.
+There are 17 Eurovelo routes so you should get 17 GPX files.
+You may find BeautifulSoup to be useful for this task.
+The 17 GPX files should be stored in a data folder/directory where they can be accessed for the summary statistics task.

+#### Task 2.
+Generate summary statistics

+Some of the summary statistics generated in the project are given below:

+What is the longest stage in EuroVelo 6?

+What is the stage in EuroVelo 1 with the most uphill?

+What are the three flattest contiguous stages in EuroVelo 2?

+Find the five hilliest (most uphill) contiguous stages in EuroVelo 1.

+********
 ### Data Analytics projects– (R/R Studio)
 ********
 ### Tasks